DenizErselcan/Beechcraft-Bonanza-Weight-Balance-Calculator/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Update 17/05/2026
+- BEW mass and arm values are fixed
 - Main baggage indicator removed
 - System message indicator added
 - Parameters were optimized with respect to AFM